Home / Blog / Best VPS for Hermes Agent in 2026: Hetzner, DigitalOcean, OVH compared

 Best VPS for Hermes Agent in 2026: Hetzner, DigitalOcean, OVH compared

 Hermes Agent runs well on inexpensive cloud infrastructure.
-The question isn't 'can I afford a VPS for this' — at €3.99/month you can.
-The question is which tier is actually enough for your usage pattern, which providers the community trusts, and what breaks when you underspec.
-This covers the real numbers.
+The question is not whether you can afford a VPS — at €3.99/month you can.
+The question is which tier is enough for your usage, which providers the community trusts, and what breaks when you underspec.
+Here are the real numbers.

 Hermes OS team16 April 202611 min read